pdjstone/furby-web-bluetooth/README.md

 ## FAQ

+#### Why did you make this?
+I wanted to build on the excellent [bluefluff](https://github.com/Jeija/bluefluff) project and make something really easy to use - just visit the [demo page](https://pdjstone.github.io/furby-web-bluetooth/furble.html) with your Android phone and connect to your Furby.

+#### Does it work with Chrome for Linux/Windows/Mac or other browsers?
+Web Bluetooth is a Chrome-only thing at the moment.
+Mac is apparently supported, but I've not tested it.
+It should also work on most Chromebooks.
+See the Web Bluetooth [implementation status](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md) page.

 #### How do I make Furby say different things?
 Take a look at the built-in [action list](https://github.com/Jeija/bluefluff/blob/master/doc/actions.md#list).
 Look up the four numbers for a particular action and put them in the 'action sequences' section of FurBLE.